LaihoE/cyber-security-project/README.md

 Fixing this in Django is very easy.
 All you need to do is add a {% csrf_token %} to each form.
 Unfortunately I could not figure how to get the site to work without this token so its left in the app.
 To make the website insecure (if Django allowed it), I would just remove these lines from the code.

+Example of {% csrf_token %}: [csrf_token](server/pages/templates/pages/home.html#L4)

+This project is maybe not the best for demonstrating CSRF because it does not use accounts at all, but the principle is the same.